 Our farm belonged to Oom Fanie’s father, Stephanus Christoffel Le Roux, in 1887.
 He later inherited the farm.
 It was known as Amore (meaning Love) by the Italian prisoners of war who worked on the land during the Second World War.
 Oom Fanie remembers there being 5 oak trees behind the farmhouse.
 One was cut down in 1947, a vast tree with a 6 feet diameter trunk and close to 100 years old (at least 92 tree rings could be counted).

-Patrick bought the farm by auction in 2003.
+Patrick bought the farm on auction in 2003.
 Celebrating his purchase, which Jacqui did not know about, with the local wine, he told her, “It has seven oaks”.
 When Jacqui arrived for the first time she counted only 6 oaks!
 Look when you arrive and you will see the smaller 7th oak in front and beside our house.

 Our wine label has 6 large and one little oak tree to depict and commemorate our history and story.